Afonso-Boto/TQS_LaundryDelivery/docs/README.md

 *Also detailed in the [QA Manual](qa_manual.pdf).*

 The development of the project's increments follows a defined conduct in order to maintain code quality throughout the development cycle.
-We use a Behavior Driven Development (BDD) approach with the Gitflow workflow.
+We focus on a Behavior Driven Development (BDD) approach with the Gitflow workflow.
 Below are the main points that were defined:
 - Develop each feature (user story) on a separate branch, which will be later merged back into the respective development branch (`dev`)
     - The branch name should be `{qourier/laundryathome}_tqs-{Jira ID}_{user story title}`, e.g. `qourier_tqs-61_rider-profile-stats`